Hardik-Pratap-Gohil/Virtual-Try-On-Closet/Week2/Assignment/Readme.md

 You can face a number of challenges while doing the assignment:
 1) You need to make a bounding box for the document detected.
 So for that you need to give the points to the respective function in a certain order and the points you detected from Step 2 will not always be in that order.
 So you need to reorder the points before trying to make a perspective warp
 2) Many a times, lighting has a serious effect.
 So make sure you try to detect documents in good lighting conditions and in a contrasting background
-3) Sometimes, there is fluttering of the image detected, so you can break the while loop in Step 4 as soon as you detect a document
+3) Sometimes, there is fluttering of the image detected and it is not very stable, so you can break the while loop in Step 4 as soon as you detect a document